 Payment is required on the day of the appointment.

 Most patients can have an ultrasound guided injection, however there are some contra-indications.
-It is therefore essential to notify the Doctor administering your injection in advance if you are taking any anticoagulant medication such as the ones listed below, as they could result in increased bleeding and may need to be stopped a few days before the procedure:
+It is therefore essential to notify the Doctor administering your injection in advance if you are taking any anticoagulant medication such as the ones listed below, as they could result in increased bleeding and may need to be stopped a few days before the procedure.
+If your anticoagulant needs to be stopped, you will need to discuss this decision with your own GP.

 The drugs we use are lidocaine (local anaesthetic) and depomedrone (steroids).
 If you have any allergies to these substances, you need to discuss this with our clinician.